-- Electricity is a commodity that is not cost effective to store in bulk; - The provision of electricity is regarded as an 'essential service'; and - On the whole, consumers of electricity have little involvement in the market (i.e. there is an absence of 'demand-side participation').
+• On the whole, consumers of electricity have little direct involvement in the market (i.e. there is an absence of 'demand-side participation').

 All these factors, as will be explained below, limit the ability of consumers to send accurate and effective price signals.
 This distorts the market's functioning and hence its capacity to deliver reliability of its own accord.
 Consequently, special 'reliability mechanisms' have to be introduced to compensate for this distortion, and such mechanisms have been a feature of the NEM since its inception.